-In 2004, Oregon State University Press published Up All Night, her portrait of Portland told through the stories of 23 people who work graveyard shift.
-Gies has received grants and awards from PEN, Regional Arts & Culture Council and Oregon Literary Arts, and has taught creative writing for 27 years.
-Currently, she teaches at Traveler’s Mind, an annual writing workshop abroad, as well as two classes a year in Portland, Oregon where she lives.
-She is an activist for low-income housing and for human rights.
+In 2004, Oregon State University Press published Up All Night, her portrait Portland told through the stories of 23 people who work graveyard shift.
+This book was selected by both Salem’s Statesman Journal and Portland’s Oregonian as one of the Ten Best Regional books of the year.
+Gies has received grants and awards from PEN, Regional Arts & Culture Council, Oregon Literary Arts, and Sundance Institute.

 In addition to her literary work, Gies has contributed to Oregon newspapers and magazines on a variety of topics, often returning themes that have preoccupied her for years: the human cost of gentrification in Portland’s downtown; the methodical displacement of African Americans from their Northeast Portland homes; the media’s misunderstanding of the Black Panther Party, which was active in Portland for a decade; and the shame of Guantánamo, along with the “war on terror” waged against U. S. citizens.
 She has been a frequent contributor to Women’s Review of Books; for twenty years supported Portland’s local street newspaper with contributions of journalism; and was, in her Seattle days, a stringer for Variety.